-When recording a macro, you can use the Parameters Editor for the following purposes:
+When recording a macro, you can use parameters to do the following:

-- Creating parameters for the user name and password to allow testers to use their own authentication credentials when starting a scan or to use multiple credentials for a multi-user login scan.
-For procedures, see "Using Name and Password Parameters" below. - Creating a parameter for the URL to allow testers to designate an alternate URL when the macro runs.
-For example, suppose you record a macro for www.testsite.com.
-At a later point in time, you rename the site to www.testsite2.com.
-If you parameterize the URL when you record the macro, you do not need to record a new macro.
-You simply enter a new host name as the Start URL when you run a scan.
-For procedures, see "Using a URL Parameter" on page 198.
+- Create parameters for the user name and password to allow testers to use their own authentication credentials when starting a scan or to use multiple credentials for a multi-user login scan.
+For more information, see "Using Username and Password Parameters" below. - Create a parameter for the URL to allow testers to designate an alternate URL when the macro runs.
+This method may be useful if your application resides in multiple environments and you want to run scans as part of a continuous integration and continuous delivery (CI/CD) pipeline.
+For more information, see "Using a URL Parameter" on page 271. - Create parameters for phone number, email, and email password to allow testers to conduct multiuser login scans that require two-factor authentication.
+For more information, see "Creating Parameters for Two-factor Authentication" on page 274.